 Keynesian economics, government intervention, and redistribution of wealth.

 Labour's connection to trade unions has long been the party's defining characteristic.
-However, that relationship is increasingly under strain, because of the party's turn towards Tory policies.
+However, that relationship is increasingly under strain because of the party's turn towards Tory policies.
 Union leaders resent the Labour Party's drive towards privatisation, cuts to public spending, and especially, its anti-union laws.

-Conservative and Unionist Party (the Tories)
+Conservative Party

 Conservative and Unionist Party